New York itinerary for 4 days- Perfect Guide for your First Time to NYC!

 We love Wholefoods in the states.
 They always have a great selection of vegan/vegetarian options and the food is fresh and delicious.
 We made ourselves a packed lunch and headed across the street to Central Park for a little picnic.

-Editors Tip: Download NYC Subway App to help you navigator the subway system.
+Editors Tip: The only place you don’t need to rent a car in the USA!
+We recommend downloading the NYC Subway App to help you navigator the subway system.

 Bike Ride in Central Park